-Sorgenfri Palace was built by the architect Francois Dieussart in 1705-06 for Carl Count Ahlefeldt.
-From 1730, this country house was owned by the royal family, and Crown Prince Frederik (V) had court architect Lauritz de Thurah build a wing for the gentlemen of the Court and a horse stable.
+Sorgenfri Palace was built by the architect Francois Dieussart in 1705-1706 for Carl Count Ahlefeldt.
+From 1730, this country house was owned by the Royal Family, and Crown Prince Frederik (V) had court architect Lauritz de Thurah build a wing for the gentlemen of the Court and a horse stable.

 When Frederik V became king, the palace was given to his aunt, grand duchess Sophie Caroline of East Friesland, who let de Thurah demolish the main building in 1756-57 and build a new palace.
-From 1791-94, the heir apparent, Frederik (VI), expanded and modernised the palace.
+From 1791-94, the heir apparent, Frederik (VI), expanded and modernised the palace by the architect Peter Meyn.